cocoa-mhlw/cocoa/HOW_TO_CONTRIBUTE.md

 - Create Issue, if do not exists your Issue.
 - Apply Label! (bug/nre features/doc/enhancement/question/ImprovingOperation/todo).
 - Create Branch (ex Bugfix/IssueNo , Feature/IssuNo)
+- Please keep the following in mind:
+  - 1. Make it small
+  - 2. Do only one thing
 - Please make a Pull Request for master
 - Please record your name in [CONTRIBUTORS.md](https://github.com/Covid-19Radar/Covid19Radar/blob/master/CONTRIBUTORS.md)